 To Complement Therapy With Physiological Regulation

-Cognitive-behavioral therapy (CBT) and other evidence-based therapies are highly effective for anxiety—but they require cognitive capacity and emotional regulation ability that anxiety itself often impairs.
-During high anxiety, your prefrontal cortex (rational brain) is partially shut down, making it difficult to apply therapeutic skills.
+Cognitive-behavioural therapy (CBT) and other evidence-based therapies are highly effective for anxious thoughts—but they require cognitive capacity and emotional regulation ability that anxious thoughts themselves often impair.
+During high anxious thoughts, your prefrontal cortex (rational brain) is partially shut down, making it difficult to apply therapeutic skills.

-Many therapists recognize that anxiety has both psychological and physiological components.
-Addressing anxious thoughts without addressing the dysregulated nervous system producing physical anxiety symptoms often yields incomplete results.
+Many therapists recognise that anxious thoughts have both psychological and physiological components.
+Addressing anxious thoughts without addressing the dysregulated nervous system producing physical anxious thoughts symptoms often yields incomplete results.

 Vagal stimulation provides the physiological regulation that makes therapy more effective.
-By calming your nervous system, you create the conditions where therapeutic techniques can actually work.
+By calming your nervous system, you create the symptoms where therapeutic techniques can actually work.

-- Reduces baseline physiological arousal creating better conditions for cognitive work and therapeutic skill application
+- Reduces baseline physiological arousal, creating better symptoms for cognitive work and therapeutic skill application.

-- Recommended by mental health professionals as complementary tool that enhances overall treatment effectiveness
+- Recommended by mental health professionals as a complementary tool that enhances overall therapy effectiveness.

 “I was told by a professional that they weren’t sure what was causing my challenges, but a long-term approach was suggested.
 I started researching ways to support myself and discovered Nurosym.”